 13. Keep Cleaning Rags Instead of Wasting Paper Towels

-I keep separate rags for bathrooms, dusting, and kitchen messes because I like organization when possible.
-Admittedly, my “organized cleaning basket” occasionally becomes a random pile of mystery cloths, but the intention is there.
+I use different rags for bathrooms, dusting, and kitchen messes simply because I like keeping things organized.
+To be honest, my 'organized cleaning basket' does sometimes turn into a random pile of mystery rags, but I mean well.

 14. Use Hot Water for Greasy Dishes

-This sounds simple, but older homemakers understood the power of genuinely hot water.
-Hot water helps break down grease much faster than lukewarm water, making dishes easier to clean with less soap.
-Sometimes the old tricks are old because they actually make sense.
+It may sound simple, but older homemakers knew the benefits of really hot water.
+Hot water breaks down the grease much more quickly than lukewarm.
+That makes cleaning the dishes with soap much easier.
+Sometimes the old tricks seem old because they make sense.

 15. Dust From Top to Bottom